 Prior to the beginning of the Fall and Spring semesters, a special orientation program is held for new students.
+A video orientation is required for all matriculating students who have not attended the regular orientation.
 This program is designed to assist the student to: